May 25, 2017 Musicology, Opinion 4 Comments

 “Hey, that’s my song!
 They stole my music.”

-It’s a terrible feeling, believing that your music has been stolen.
-I often hear the story: “I was listening to the radio, and I had to pull off the road!”
-Okay, maybe we don’t listen to a lot of radio anymore; Spotify playlist or you’re at the mall, or you’re watching a tv show or a commercial, at any rate, you hear music that sounds just like something that’s yours, stolen copied music.
+It’s a terrible feeling to believe that your music has been stolen.
+I often hear stories like, “I was listening to the radio, and I had to pull off the road!”
+Okay, maybe we don’t listen to a lot of radio anymore; instead, it’s Spotify, or you’re in a store, or you’re watching a tv show, but you hear music that sounds just like something that’s yours, stolen and copied.
 What do you do?

-Here are five first steps to get you going in the right direction, beginning with what you might want to avoid doing.
-I would not suggest getting on the phone to the artist, or their label.
-And I wouldn’t jump on Facebook, YouTube, or Twitter and complain to the world, not yet.
-Instead, take a deep breath and move through these five basic steps.
+These five first steps will get you going in the right direction, but let me preface them with a quick note on what you might want to avoid doing at this stage.
+I would not, for example, suggest getting on the phone to the artist or their label.
+And I probably wouldn’t jump on Facebook, YouTube, or Twitter and complain to the world.
+Instead, I recommend you take a deep breath and consider these five steps.

 1. Find a good lawyer.